 Science and innovation underpin the economies of both Germany and the UK.
 Encouraging work between the two countries therefore produces benefits for both.

-To promote international collaboration in science and innovation, the Department for Business, Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 31 countries around the world.
+To promote international collaboration in science and innovation, the Department for Business, Energy and Industrial Strategy and the Foreign, Commonwealth and Development Office jointly fund the UK Science and Innovation Network (SIN), over 110 officers in over 40 countries.

-For more information about past projects run by officers from around the Network in Europe, Russia and Turkey, see the Science & Innovation Network Europe blog.
+For more information about past projects run by officers from around the Network in Europe, Russia, Turkey and Israel, see the Science & Innovation Network Europe blog

-Hannah Sehan Science & Innovation Officer (Berlin) Hannah.Sehan@fco.gov.uk @sehanha
+Sarah Fowkes Science & Innovation Officer (Berlin) Sarah.Fowkes@fcdo.gov.uk